sameermanek/sameermanek.github.io/_posts/2015-02-09-hn-analysis.md

 ---
 layout: post
-title: An Data-Based Analysis of Hacker News
+title: A Data-Based Analysis of Hacker News
 ---

 Or: 2048 Con, asking Edward.